munificent/craftinginterpreters/book/calls-and-functions.md

 ^code check-depth (1 before, 1 after)

-Before, we only called `markInitialized()` when we already knew we were in a local scope.
-Now a top level function declaration will also call this function.
+Before, we called `markInitialized()` only when we already knew we were in a local scope.
+Now, a top-level function declaration will also call this function.
 When that happens, there is no local variable to mark initialized -- the function is bound to a global variable.